We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Here’s my top tip to stop this happening – sorry – it’s not rocket science, but it works.

-An easy workaround is just to rename the desks.
-From something like ‘Desk 01’ to ‘Desk 01 – Reserved for Accounts’.
+An easy workaround is just to rename a room or desk.
+For example, from something like ‘Desk 01’ to ‘Desk 01 – Reserved for Accounts’.

 This makes the restriction clear at a glance, both on the listing and map view.